Mita Johnson

 M.S.
 Clinical Mental Health Counseling

-Dr. Mita M Johnson has a BA in biology, a MA in professional counseling, and a Ed.D in counselor education and supervision.
-Over her 30 years of practice, Dr. Johnson earned numerous licenses and certifications including Licensed Professional Counselor, Licensed Marriage and Family Therapist, Licensed Addiction Counselor, Master Addiction Counselor, Substance Abuse Professional, Board Certified Telehealth Professional II, EMDR-trained, and two supervisory credentials.
+Dr. Mita M Johnson has a BA in biology, a MA in clinical counseling, and a Ed.D in counselor education and supervision.
+Over her 33 years of practice, Dr. Johnson earned numerous licenses and certifications including Licensed Professional Counselor, Licensed Marriage and Family Therapist, Licensed Addiction Counselor, Master Addiction Counselor, Substance Abuse Professional, Board Certified Telehealth Provider Level II, EMDR-trained, and two supervisory credentials (ACS, LMFT-S).
 Dr. Johnson is a Core Faculty member of Walden University’s School of Counseling M.S. in Counseling program, and teaches, trains and speaks on the pharmacology of drugs of addiction and treatment of addictions all over the United States.
 She became interested in addictions when she realized that most of her clients were dealing directly or indirectly with co-occurring mental health and substance misuse or other behavioral addiction disorders.
-Dr. Johnson is passionate about understanding how licit and illicit medications and drugs influence the brain.
-Effective and sustained treatment and recovery work depends on the brain's ability to stabilize and compensate for the dysregulation and damage created by drug abuse and addictive behaviors.
 Dr. Johnson strives to offer information to clinicians and clients that is relevant, timely, and understandable.
-She is the incoming President of the National Association for Addiction Professionals (NAADAC: Executive Committee & Ethics Committee) and the Colorado Association of Addiction Professionals (CAAP: Board Member).
-She serves on the Marriage and Family Regulatory Board as the Chair and is a member of the Mental Health Work Group newly formed by the Department of Regulatory Agencies.
-She has acted as a consultant for certifications and licensure requirements for the past 15 years.
-She sits on the Curriculum and Trainer Review Committee for the Office of Behavioral Health and has been involved in rule changes and educational requirements related to addiction certification and licensure.
-Dr. Johnson has been enlightening clinicians and consumers about drugs of addiction for many years, with a special emphasis on drug actions on a person’s physiological as well as psychological systems.
+She is the immediate Past-President of the National Association for Addiction Professionals (NAADAC), serving on the Ethics Committee, Older Adults Committee, Personnel Committee, and Executive Committee - and serves on NAADAC's state affiliate board (CAAP: Colorado Association of Addiction Professionals).
+She is the Chair of the Marriage and Family Licensing and Regulatory Board in Colorado.
+She is a consultant regarding certification and licensure; she consults regularly on ethical issues, board development, workforce initiatives, retention concerns, and the business of practice.
+She sits on the Curriculum and Trainer Review Committee for the Behavioral Health Administration and has been involved in rule changes and educational requirements related to addiction certification and licensure.
+Dr. Johnson has been

 Courses Taught